-The school actively engages with its local partners in relation to peer-on-peer abuse and works closely with Central Bedfordshire Council children's social care, and/or other relevant agencies and other schools.
+The school actively engages with its local partners in relation to child-on-child abuse and works closely with Central Bedfordshire Council children's social care, and/or other relevant agencies and other schools.

-The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of peer-on-peer abuse.
+The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of child-on-child abuse.
 They help the school:

-- (a) To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist. - (b) To ensure that our pupils can access the range of services and support they need quickly. - (c) To support and help inform our local community's response to peer-on-peer abuse. - (d) To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.
+- (a) To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist. - (b) To ensure that our pupils can access the range of services and support they need quickly. - (c) To support and help inform our local community's response to child-on-child abuse. - (d) To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.

-The school actively refers concerns/allegations of peer-on-peer abuse where necessary to Central Bedfordshire Council children's social care, and/or other relevant agencies.
+The school actively refers concerns/allegations of child-on-child abuse where necessary to Central Bedfordshire Council children's social care, and/or other relevant agencies.